Heliotropium amplexicaule or Purpletop aka Blue Heliotrope

 Photosynthetic Pathway: Purpletop is a C3 Weed.

-Rainfall triggers Purpletop to flower, but flowering tends to start in November, and then continue through the Summer until March.
-It can flower several times over this period.
+• However, flowering tends to start in November, and then continue through the Summer until March.

 Leaf Width: The leaves are 15 to 20 mm wide, and have a toothed leaf edge.

-Reproduction of Blue Heliotrope.
+Reproduction and Spread of Blue Heliotrope.

-• It spreads aggressively, and produces many sticky seeds that adhere to animals and machinery.
-This seed also washes along the soil surface and into waterways.
+• It produces many sticky seeds that adhere to animals and machinery.

-It takes many years for seedbanks this high to decline, and a field trial in NSW found that it took around 10 years for the seedbank to decline from around 50,000 to 1,500 seeds/ m2.
+• In a NSW field trial it took around 10 years for a seedbank to decline from around 50,000 to 1,500 seeds/ m2.

 Comments:

-• Existing plants produce a flush of new growth in the Spring and Autumn, and then flower.
-In warmer areas, plants may flower, and set seed even earlier than this.
+• Existing plants produce a flush of new growth in the Spring and the Autumn, and they then flower.

-• Blue Heliotrope is not frost tolerant.
-In areas like the ACT it tends to die off in Winter, and then regrows from its root system in the Spring.
+• In areas like the ACT it tends to die off in Winter.
+It then regrows from its root system in the Spring.

 More on lawn and turf grass weeds is in our weed ID chart.